If I had to choose my favorite Thanksgiving side dish, it’s hands-down this stuffing recipe.

-- 2 cups vegetable or chicken broth (approximately)
+- 2 cups vegetable stock, approximately, see notes

-- Grease 9×13 pan with butter.
-Pre-heat oven to 375°F. Tear bread into bite sized pieces and set aside in a large bowl.
+- Grease a 9×13 pan with butter.
+Pre-heat oven to 375°F. Tear stale or day-old bread into bite-sized pieces and set aside in a large bowl.

-- Add mixture to greased pan and cover with foil.
-Cook for 20 minutes covered and then remove the foil.
-Cook for an additional 20-25 minutes until golden brown and crispy on top.
+- Place in the oven and bake for 20 minutes covered, then remove the foil and bake for an additional 20-25 minutes until golden brown and crispy on top.
 The edges will also begin to pull away from the pan.
 If it isn't crisping to your liking, broil for 3-5 minutes.